shayanshater/xml_challenge/README.md

 cd xml_challenge
 ```

-And we are ready to setup the python requirements!
+And we are ready to setup the python requirements (make sure you python installed)!
 Start by creating a virtual environment and installing the requirements into it

 ```bash